oracle/graal/docs/reference-manual/native-image/BuildConfiguration.md

 * `-H:SubstitutionResources`
 * `-H:SerializationConfigurationResources`

-By having such a composable _native-image.properties_ file, building a native executable does not require any additional arguments on command line.
+By having such a composable _native-image.properties_ file, building a native executable does not require any additional arguments on the command line.
 It is sufficient to run the following command:
 ```shell
 $JAVA_HOME/bin/native-image -jar target/<name>.jar
 ```

-To identify which configuration is applied when building the native executable, use `native-image --verbose`.
+To identify which configuration is applied when building a native executable, use `native-image --verbose`.
 This shows from where `native-image` picks up the configurations to construct the final composite configuration command line options for the native image builder.
 ```shell
 native-image --verbose -jar build/basic-app-0.1-all.jar